Why not marrying may seem selfish

 "It is inconceivable, unfathomable, that it would be Our Lord's will that a young adult, who is dedicated to getting closer to Him and is perfectly able to accept the marriage/family vocation, rejects this vocation and chooses to remain 'single.' "

 I did not invent this statement.
 It is a statement someone actually wrote.
-While I do not agree with the position, I would like to make some remarks on why it might seem selfish for someone not to marry, and yet without becoming a priest or religious.
+I do not agree with this position.
+Please note: I do not agree with this position.
+However, I think it is always important to do one's best to understand everyone, including those people with whom we disagree.
+Hence, I would like to make some remarks on why it might seem selfish for someone not to marry, and yet without becoming a priest or religious.
+Before getting upset and posting a comment along the lines of: "How can you dare say that single persons are selfish?", please take the time and to care to actually read what I say in this post, and to pay attention to what the actual purpose of this post is.

 One person may marry because they think they will be happier in marriage.
 Another may refrain from marriage because they think they will be happier without marriage.
 What's the difference between the two cases?